Are you an advisor? Go to Unbiased Pro

 What happens to children during a divorce in Vermont?

-The well-being of any children involved is a priority during a divorce in Vermont.
+The well-being of children involved is a priority during a divorce in Vermont.
 Decisions made in their best interest regarding custody, support, and visitation are referred to as "parent-child contact" in Vermont law.

 Both custody and support orders can be modified with significant life changes.
 Vermont enforces these orders to safeguard children's interests consistently.